raspberrypilearning/fruit-salad/en/step_2.md

 go to x: (-160) y: (100)
 ```

-**Tip:** The coordinates of the `go to x: y:` block will have the current location of the Ingredient sprite already in them so you shouldn't need to change them.
+**Tip:** The coordinates of the `go to x: y:`{:class="block3motion"} block will have the current location of the Ingredient sprite already in them so you shouldn't need to change them.

 --- /task ---

 --- task ---